 As with all airlines, Icelandair has some restrictions on what you can and cannot pack in your carry-on or checked luggage.
 For example, you can't bring containers with more than three ounces of liquid in your carry-on, and you have to be able to fit all of those liquids in a clear, one-quart plastic bag.
 You may be able to bring some items that may be useful on the flight, such as baby food or food or medicine for a special health need.
 Check the website for the full list of restrictions.

-Other Airlines' Luggage Rules
+Other Airlines Rules

 These luggage rules only apply to Icelandair.
 If you have a connecting flight with another airline, make sure you check their rules, too; they may vary, have additional fees or have different size allowances.
-Different airlines also have different policies on duty-free purchases made in the airport.
+Different airlines also have different policies on duty-free purchases made at the airport.

 Traveling With Pets